 Tailwind is actually quite affordable for what it offers.
 You can choose an annual fee of $119 (which comes up to $9.99 a month) or $14.99 a month.

 I wholeheartedly recommend Tailwind and use it as part of my Pinterest strategy.
-I just completed the trial version of the program and there is still so many features I’m learning.
+I just completed the trial version of the program and there are still so many features I’m learning.
 With a paid subscription there are even more!

-With the trial version you get to pin 100 pins using the Smart Scheduler, join up to 5 tribes, utilize their recommendations, navigate the analytics and get a preview of their insights such as the pin inspector.
+With the trial version, you get to pin 100 pins using the Smart Scheduler, join up to 5 tribes, utilize their recommendations, navigate the analytics and get a preview of their insights such as the pin inspector.